Netflix/metaflow-docs/docs/v/r/metaflow/scaling.md

 The main benefit of `batch` is that you can selectively run some steps locally and some on AWS Batch.
 In the example above, try replacing `resources` with `batch` and run it again.

-You will see that the `start` step gets executed on an AWS Batch instance but the `end` step, which does not need special resources, is executed locally without the additional latency of launching a AWS Batch job.
+You will see that the `start` step gets executed on an AWS Batch instance but the `end` step, which does not need special resources, is executed locally without the additional latency of launching an AWS Batch job.
 Executing a [`foreach`](basics.md#foreach) step launches parallel AWS Batch jobs with the specified resources for the step.

 ### AWS Batch tips and tricks